Carl Eduard Gesell

 Carl Eduard Gesell (11 May 1845 – 8 April 1894) was a German organ builder.

 Life

 Born in Potsdam, Kingdom of Prussia, Gesell was trained in the Potsdam organ workshop of his father Carl Ludwig Gesell and with Franz Wilhelm Sonreck in Cologne.
 He then worked for Friedrich Meyer in Herford.
 After his father's death in 1867, he took over his father's Potsdam firm.
 He continued the tradition of the firm and built mainly single-manual organs for churches in the Mittelmark region.
 In addition, he won orders from abroad and exported organs to Buenos Aires and Constantinople, now Istanbul.
 In addition, he carried out a large number of organ conversions and repairs.
 Carl Eduard Gesell remained childless.
-After his death in 1894, his pupil Alexander Schuke took over the firm and developed it into the renowned Alexander Schuke Potsdam Orgelbau company.
+After his death in 1894, his pupil Alexander Schuke took over the firm and developed it into the renowned Schuke company that would be named after him Alexander Schuke Potsdam Orgelbau in 1990.